 Teesha struggles with social pressures and the influences of her peers – like her childhood friend, Kim, who likes to party, and Eric, a new romantic interest.
 One evening, at a party, impaired judgment and miscommunication result in unwanted and tragic circumstances.

 Mixed Messages was a Forum Theatre presentation that aimed to address issues of drugs, alcohol and consent.
 In each show, the Facilitator asked students to discuss what could have been said or done differently to make clearer choices and allow someone to find their voice in uncomfortable situations.
 The show covered concrete, interactive education topics included in the Ontario Health and Physical Education curriculum for elementary and high schools.
 It created a platform for students to come up on stage and enact “an intervention” or suggest a change to create a positive outcome to the situation presented.

-- Informs students on the dangers of drug and alcohol abuse.
+- Inform students on the dangers of drug and alcohol abuse.

-- Provides students with a toolbox of positive options and solutions to peer pressure.
+- Provide students with a toolbox of positive options and solutions to peer pressure.

 “Made me more aware for not only myself, but my friends and the kinds of pressure and situations I can help prevent by being savvy about how I choose to act…”